NEUBIAS/bise-core-ontology/demo-queries.md

 ### Intention
 Inferring software author communities based on shared interests (EDAM-Bioimaging Operations)
 ### How
+we match pairs of softwares with their corresponding authors.
+As soon as the tools share the same EDAM operation, we make the assumption that authors share similar interets.
+FInally, we build a graph with edges `<share_same_interests_with>` between authors.
 ```
 CONSTRUCT {
     ?a1 <share_same_interests_with> ?a2